AvAarsNS/DevOpsTicTacToe/NOTES.md

 Then move on to horizontal lines, check with the third UAT scenario.
 Then, if there is time, move on with the fourth (the logic is already there, oops)

-- First, make a scenario for UAT 1
+✔ First, make a scenario for UAT 1

 Then we want to check for horizontal wins:
-- One X: no win
-- Two Xes: no win
+✴ Two Xes in the first row: no win
 - Three Xes in first row: win
 - Three Xes in second row: win
 - Three O's in third row: win